aron-radvanyi/aron-radvanyi/README.md

 ## Hi there 👋 🤝🤙

-For me, programming and software development is like surfing out on the ocean.
-Facing the unpredictable and often having to adapt.
-Falling from the board, facing an error in a code.
-But the more I try, the better I become and eventually, I figure it out. 🏄‍♂️🌊🏖️🤙
+Programming often challenges me with huge obstacles similar to when I am out surfing on the rough ocean.
+Often, facing complex errors or problems in the application feels like a huge wave right in front of me.
+However, I brace up to my waves.
+I try and fall as much as it is necessary and eventually, I always figure out how to ride them.  🏄‍♂️🌊🏖️🤙

-I am open to Junior Software Developer roles in Budapest or remote. 🌐💻
+I am open to Junior Software Developer roles in Budapest or remotely. 🌐💻

 <!--
 **aron-radvanyi/aron-radvanyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.